liwenwei123/AIC_2020_Challenge_Track-1/README.md

 We selected 5 videos from the provided training videos (Data set A), including `cam3.mp4, cam5.mp4, cam7.mp4, cam8.mp4, cam20.mp4`.
 A subset of 3835 frames was extracted from these videos for manual annotation.

-You can use the following command to extract frames directly from the videos.
+You can use the following command to extract frames directly from the videos.And put the frames under `yolov3_pytorch/data/images`
 ```
 ffmpeg -i cam_x.mp4 -r 1 -f image2 yolov3_pytorch/data/images/%06d.jpg
 ```